aliyun/terraform-provider-alicloud/website/docs/r/redis_tair_instance.html.markdown

   3. Not as a distributed instance, you do not need to enter any values.
 * `instance_class` - (Required) The instance type of the instance.
 For more information, see [Instance types](https://www.alibabacloud.com/help/en/apsaradb-for-redis/latest/instance-types).
 * `instance_type` - (Required, ForceNew) The storage medium of the instance.
 Valid values: tair_rdb, tair_scm, tair_essd.
-* `intranet_bandwidth` - (Optional, Int, Available since v1.233.1) Instance intranet bandwidth
+* `intranet_bandwidth` - (Optional, Computed, Int, Available since v1.233.1) Instance intranet bandwidth
 * `modify_mode` - (Optional, Available since v1.233.1) The modification method when modifying the IP whitelist.
 The value includes Cover (default): overwrite the original whitelist; Append: Append the whitelist; Delete: Delete the whitelist.
-* `node_type` - (Optional, Computed) Node type, value:
-  - `MASTER_SLAVE`: high availability (dual copy)
-  - `STAND_ALONE`: single copy
-  - `double`: double copy
-  - `single`: single copy
--> **NOTE**: Note For Cloud Native instances, select MASTER_SLAVE or STAND_ALONE.
-For Classic instances, select double or single.
+* `node_type` - (Optional, Computed) The node type.
+For cloud-native instances, input MASTER_SLAVE (master-replica) or STAND_ALONE (standalone).
+For classic instances, input double (master-replica) or single (standalone).
 * `param_no_loose_sentinel_enabled` - (Optional, Computed, Available since v1.233.1) sentinel compatibility mode, applicable to non-cluster instances.
-For more information about parameters, see yes or no in the https://www.alibabacloud.com/help/en/redis/user-guide/use-the-sentinel-compatible-mode-to-connect-to-an-apsaradb-for-redis-instance, valid values: yes or no. The default value is no.
+For more information about parameters, see yes or no in the https://www.alibabacloud.com/help/en/redis/user-guide/use-the-sentinel-compatible-mode-to-connect-to-an-apsaradb-for-redis-instance, valid values: yes, no. The default value is no.
+* `param_no_loose_sentinel_password_free_access` - (Optional, Computed, Available since v1.237.0) Whether to allow Sentinel commands to be executed without secrets when Sentinel mode is enabled.
+Value: yes: enabled.
+After the command is enabled, you can directly run the Sentinel command in the VPC without enabling the password-free feature. no: the default value, disabled.
+For parameters, see https://help.aliyun.com/zh/redis/user-guide/use-the-sentinel-compatible-mode-to-connect-to-an-apsaradb-for-redis-instance
 * `param_repl_mode` - (Optional, Computed, Available since v1.233.1) The value is semisync or async.
 The default value is async.

   The default data synchronization mode is asynchronous replication.
 To modify the data synchronization mode, refer to https://www.alibabacloud.com/help/en/redis/user-guide/modify-the-synchronization-mode-of-a-persistent-memory-optimized-instance 。